jarronshih/gitbook-5533-bidding-system/README.md

 ## Framework
-We use `gitbook` as main framework, use `gitbook-plugin-contractbridge` to help format it.
+We use `gitbook` as main framework, use `gitbook-plugin-contractbridge` to help format the suit and bidding sequence.
 - [gitbook](https://gitbookio.gitbooks.io/documentation/content/index.html)
 - [gitbook-plugin-contractbridge](https://github.com/jarronshih/gitbook-plugin-contractbridge)

-## Contributing
+## How to Contribute
 Please reference to [Contributing Guidelines](CONTRIBUTING.md)